 Most homes today still use traditional fiberglass batts that are composed of spun glass fibers.
-None of these types of insulation compare to the versatility and effectiveness of our spray foam and its closed-cell polyurethane composition.
+None of these types of insulation compared to the versatility and effectiveness of our spray foam and its closed-cell polyurethane composition.

 With a spray foam installation from Blanket Insulation Services, you’ll be able to maximize your home’s comfort and minimize your energy expenses.
-We offer our services throughout Detroit, Ann Arbor, Warren, Livonia, Novi, Canton, Dearborn, Clinton Township, West Bloomfield, Ypsilanti, Farmington, Huntington Woods, Berkley, Clawson, Rochester Hills, South Lyon, Farmington Hills, and nearby in Michigan.
+We offer our services throughout Detroit, Ann Arbor, Warren, Livonia, Novi, Canton, Dearborn, Clinton Township, West Bloomfield, Ypsilanti, Farmington, and nearby in Michigan.
 Call or contact us to learn more or to schedule a Free Estimate!

 Spray foam insulation expands like magic as soon as you apply it.
 The foam sticks to everything, including skin and hair!
 Even though the foam insulation that Blanket applies is slightly different than canned foam, the benefits are the same.
 Spray foam is the only insulation that seals as well as insulates, so it often eliminates the need for separate air-sealing steps.
 Because of its expanding nature, spray foam excels at filling gaps, cracks and cavities, eliminating the energy-sapping "voids" that can occur when installing other types of insulation.